vravipati9/Notes/README.md

 ## If git command screen is asking for User Id and Pwd every time, we can avoid this by executing these properties from cmd scr##
 * ``config --global user.email "githubuserId@gmail.com" ``
 * ``config --global user.name "githubuserId" ``

+## Work with multiple repositories under different user names ##
+This is generally useful when we contribute to open source communities and work on a corporate environment

+* To set your global username/email configuration:
+Open the command line.

+Set your username:
+``git config --global user.name "FIRST_NAME LAST_NAME"``

+Set your email address:
+``git config --global user.email "MY_NAME@example.com"``

+* To set repository-specific username/email configuration:
+From the command line, change into the repository directory.

+Set your username:
+``git config user.name "FIRST_NAME LAST_NAME"``

+Set your email address:
+``git config user.email "MY_NAME@example.com"``

+Verify your configuration by displaying your configuration file ( this file is there on the root folder of the repository): cat .git/config

 ### Creating Branch in GitHub and Merge to Master ###